 MID-RANGE – Garni August

 Immersed in the Val Gardena valley and set on the ski slopes, Garni August is 900 m from central Ortisei.
 It offers rooms with a panoramic balcony and free Wi-Fi.
-Rooms at the August are fitted with carpeted floors, traditional wood furnishings, and a TV.
-Offering lovely views of the garden and the mountains.
+Rooms at the August are fitted with carpeted floors, traditional wood furnishings, and a TV and offer lovely views of the garden and the mountains.

 BUDGET – Hotel Edda